Skin Tag Removal Philadelphia

 The same survey found that skin tags were also associated with obesity, dyslipidemia (such as high cholesterol levels), hypertension (high blood pressure), and elevated high-sensitive C-reactive protein (a marker for inflammation).
 This suggests that skin tags may offer an external sign of an increased risk of atherosclerosis and cardiovascular disease.8

-At MaxAesthetics we offer an affordable skin tag removal process utilizing the skin classic Hi frequency which cauterizes the tags and within a day to three , the skin tags will fall off.
+At MaxAesthetics we offer an affordable skin tag removal process utilizing the skin classic Hi frequency which cauterizes the tags and within 1-3 days, the skin tags will fall off.